Graphing Calculator: The Sequel

 Run your code again, and you should be able to enlarge the plot by clicking the Zoom In button.

-This is a classic example of what a lambda is good for.
+This is a classic example of what a closure is good for.
 It lets you say what should happen, but lets other code decide when it happens.
-Note that the lambda depends on local context: it calls methods of this GraphingCalculator
+Note that the closure depends on local context: it calls methods of this GraphingCalculator object, which the closure can do because it captures the implicit this variable.
+The closure thus serves to tie an event from the outside world — in this case, a button click — back to this code’s local world.
+A closure or function that runs whenever an event occurs is called an event handler or event callback.

 Mouse events